 Under the Stock Plan, certain eligible individuals may be given the opportunity to purchase the Company's Common Stock at a price not less than the par value of the shares.
 The Board of Directors determines the purchase price at its sole discretion.
 The purchase price paid for restricted stock awards granted to date has been equal to the fair market value at the date of grant.
 Shares awarded or sold under the Stock Plan are subject to certain special forfeiture conditions, rights of repurchase, rights of first refusal and other transfer restrictions as the Board of Directors may determine.
 Under most circumstances, the right of repurchase shall lapse with respect to the first 25% of the purchased shares when the purchaser completes 12 months of continuous service and shall lapse an additional 1/48 of the purchased shares when the purchaser completes each month of continuous service thereafter.
-Unless otherwise provided in the stock purchase agreement, any right to repurchase the shares at the original purchase price upon termination of the purchaser's service shall lapse with respect to the number of shares that would vest over a twelve-month period or shall lapse to all remaining shares if the Company is subject to a change of control before the purchaser's service terminates or if the purchaser is subject to an involuntary termination within 12 months following a change of control.
+Unless otherwise provided in the stock purchase agreement, any right to repurchase the shares at the original purchase price upon termination of the purchaser's service shall lapse with respect to the number of shares that would vest over a 12 month period or shall lapse to all remaining shares if the Company is subject to a change of control before the purchaser's service terminates or if the purchaser is subject to an involuntary termination within 12 months following a change of control.
 No restricted shares were purchased or granted during 2004 and 2005.
-As of December 31, 2004 and 2005 approximately \$47 (162 shares) and \$13 (45 shares), respectively, of restricted stock is unvested and subject to repurchase rights.
+In March 2006, 111 shares of restricted stock were purchased by a board member.
+The purchase price of these shares was \$8.98 per share.
+The shares are not subject to any vesting schedule.
+As of December 31, 2004, 2005 and for the three months ended March 31, 2006, approximately \$47 (162 shares), \$13 (45 shares), and \$5 (16 shares), respectively, of restricted stock is unvested and subject to repurchase rights.
+The weighted average grant date fair value of these shares is not significant.